Models of G-spectra as presheaves of spectra: Introduction

+The first draft of this paper appeared in 2011, and the subject has truly blossomed in the decade since.
+Formally, just as the category of $G$-spaces is Quillen equivalent to the presheaf category of contravariant functors from the orbit category of $G$ to spaces, the category of $G$-spectra is Quillen equivalent to the presheaf category of spectrally enriched contravariant functors from its full subcategory of suspension spectra of orbits to spectra.
+We shall say more about that shortly.
+The purpose of this paper is to replace the target presheaf category by one that is Quillen equivalent and yet is accessible to concrete constructions on the level of related presheaf categories of spaces and categories.

 Setting up the equivariant stable homotopy category with its attendant model structures takes a fair amount of work.
-The original version was due to Lewis and May \cite{LMS} and more modern versions that we shall start from are given in \cite{MM}.
-A result of Schwede and Shipley \cite{SS}, reproven in \cite{GM0}, asserts that any stable model category $\sM$ is equivalent to a category $\mathbf{Pre}(\sD,\sS)$ of {spectrally} enriched presheaves with values in a chosen category $\sS$ of spectra.
-However, the domain $\sS$-category $\sD$ is a full $\sS$-subcategory of $\sM$ and typically is as inexplicit and mysterious as $\sM$ itself.
+The first version was due to Lewis and May \cite{LMS}, and more modern versions that we shall start from are given in Mandell and May \cite{MM} and, even more recently, \cite{HHR}.
+A result of Schwede and Shipley \cite{SS} (reworked in \cite{GM0} to give the starting point of this paper) asserts that any stable model category $\sM$ is equivalent to a category $\mathbf{Pre}(\sD,\sS)$ of {spectrally} enriched presheaves with values in a chosen category $\sS$ of spectra.
+However, the domain $\sS$-category $\sD$ is a \textit{full} $\sS$-subcategory of $\sM$ and typically is as inexplicit and mysterious as $\sM$ itself.
 From the point of view of applications and calculations, this is therefore only a starting point.
 One wants a more concrete understanding of the category $\sD$.
 We shall give explicit equivalents to the domain category $\sD$ in the case when $\sM = G\sS$ is the category of $G$-spectra for a finite group $G$, and we fix a finite group $G$ throughout.

-We shall define an $\sS$-category (or spectral category) $G\sB$ by applying a suitable infinite loop space machine to simply defined categories of finite $G$-sets.
-The letter $\sB$ stands for ``Burnside'', and $G\sB$ is a spectrally enriched version of the Burnside category of $G$.
+We shall define an $\sS$-category (or spectral category) $G\sA$ by applying a suitable infinite loop space machine to simply defined categories of finite $G$-sets.
+The spectral category $G\sA$ is a spectrally enriched version of the Burnside category of $G$.
 We shall prove the following result.